TaygaHoshi/tt-project/Content/Combat Techniques.md

 # Combat Techniques
 Warrior might not be able to cast spells like a magician or a shaman, but they can take on their enemies their own way: brute force, complex movement, advanced techniques and alternative uses of weapons.

-There are two kinds of combat techniques: Simple and complex.
-A list of those can be found in the [[List of Combat Techniques]].
+There are two kinds of combat techniques: Simple and advanced.
+A list of techniques can be found in the [[List of Combat Techniques]].

 # Stamina Scaling
 ```stamina_scaling_table